dell/csm-docs/content/docs/csidriver/installation/operator/isilon.md

 **Note** :
    1. From CSI-PowerScale v1.6.0 and higher, Storage class and VolumeSnapshotClass will **not** be created as part of driver deployment.
 The user has to create Storageclass and Volume Snapshot Class.
-   2. Node selector and node tolerations can be added in both controller parameters and node parameters section, based on the need.
-   3. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
+   2. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
-   4. Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.
+   3. Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.

 ## Volume Health Monitoring
 This feature is introduced in CSI Driver for unity version 2.1.0.